larryhastings/pyweek34/README.md

 How To Install And Run
 ----------------------

+Huepocalypse is written in Python 3.
+We used Python 3.10 during development, though it's possible other versions may work fine.

 You need to run the game from your favorite command shell, using a Python "virtual env" or "venv".
 First, create a venv in the game directory: